App Store Rejections: The 9 Reasons You Can Kill Before You Submit

 • Content apps: home feed visibly populated (no empty state)

-In review notes: state “log in as review@yourdomain.com to see samples X / Y / Z”, and attach 1 screenshot of the post-login home screen.
+In review notes: write “log in as review@yourdomain.com to see samples X / Y / Z,” and attach one screenshot of the post-login home screen.
+Apple explicitly says generic review notes are rejected — be specific about what the reviewer should do and see.

 Common pitfalls

-• Treating App Review Guidelines as “guidelines I will look at if rejected.”
-Read them once front to back before your first submission.
+• Treating the App Review Guidelines as “the thing I’ll read if I get rejected.”
+Read them once, front to back, before your first submission.

-• Providing a demo account that does not work, or that has been disabled.
-Test it from a logged-out browser on a fresh device.
+• Providing a demo account that doesn’t work or has been disabled.
+Test it from a logged-out browser on a fresh device the day of submission.

 • Hiding features behind a paywall the reviewer cannot bypass.
 Either provide a review-only path, or expect a 2.1 rejection.

-• Implementing your own subscription system in parallel with IAP.
-Even if it works, this is a rejection waiting to happen.
+• Running your own subscription system in parallel with IAP.
+Even if it works, it’s a 3.1.1 rejection waiting to happen.

 • Using the words “beta,” “test,” “trial,” or “preview” in your app name or description — these trigger rejection under 2.2.